itsnayabsd/website/_posts/linux-cli/2020-12-06-linux-cli-090-processes.md

-title : Processes and Controlling layout : linux-cli-post category : linux-cli date : 2020-11-14 10:50:15 +5:30
+title : Processes and Controlling layout : linux-cli-post category : linux-cli date : 2020-12-06 20:38:08 +5:30
 comments : true
 google_adsense: true
-excerpt :
-keywords :
-image : /assets/img/rpi3b-elinux-toolchain.png
-toc : true
+excerpt : This post explains how to monitor, control, terminate the processes, run process in the background , pause the process and brigh back the same process to foregroud in Linux along with the examples. keywords : Linux top command, Linux ps command, Send process in the background, brigh process to foreground, Linux terminate process, Linux pause process, Linux fg command, Linux top command cpu usage, Linux kill command, Linux killall command, Linux ps aux, Linux ps pid, Linux top ps fg kill killall examples. image : /assets/img/rpi3b-elinux-toolchain.png toc : true
 ---
+## Introduction
-Starting from the time computer power on, whatever you see is a running process.
+Starting the moment the computer is turned on, whatever you see is on the screen is a running process.
 Running a shell is a process.
 Running web browser is a process.
 Running a command is a process.
 Playing movie is a process.
-Every running program is a process.
+Every running program (whether it is running in the background as daemon or not) is a process.

+{% include image.html url="linux-cli-processes.png" description="Controlling Linux Processes" %}

-Monitoring Processes
+## Monitoring Processes

-There are two commands for monitoring processes. ps and top.
+There are two commands for monitoring processes. ***ps*** and ***top***.

-Monitoring Processes with ps command
+### Monitoring Processes with ps command

-Run ps command in terminal.
+Run *ps* command in terminal.

 ```bash
 me@linux ~ $ ps